DanielThomas/spring-boot-starter-netty/README.md

 A prototype Netty embedded servlet bridge for Spring Boot.

 Includes basic filter and servlet support.
-I'm fairly new to Spring Boot, but this approach seems to fit it's opionated view of the servlet container.
+I'm fairly new to Spring Boot, but this approach seems to fit it's opinionated view of the servlet container.
 Async servlet support isn't yet completed.

 Performance
 =============